Shooting of Jacob Blake: Investigation and legal proceedings

 Kenosha police referred the investigation of the shooting to the Wisconsin Division of Criminal Investigation.
 The investigation's findings went to district attorney Michael D. Graveley, the local official responsible for deciding whether to bring charges against the officers.
 Graveley stated on August 25, 2020, that the investigation was in "its earliest stages".
 On the same day, the United States Department of Justice also announced an investigation into the shooting.
 The investigation would look into whether Blake's civil rights were violated.
 In October 2021, the Department of Justice announced it will not pursue federal civil rights charges against the officer, citing insufficient evidence that proves the officer willfully violated federal civil rights statutes.

 Blake's family retained civil rights attorney Ben Crump, who also represented the families of Trayvon Martin and Michael Brown, to represent Blake in their civil suit.
 Crump called for the officer who shot Blake to be arrested, and others involved to be fired.

 On August 26, Wisconsin attorney general Josh Kaul announced that officer Sheskey was the only officer who fired his weapon.
 All were placed on administrative leave.

 On August 28, the police union said that most narratives about the shooting were wholly inaccurate and purely fictional, including information from Blake's attorneys.
-It also criticized a statement released by the Wisconsin Department of Justice's Division of Criminal Investigation, which is leading the investigation into the police shooting, as "riddled with incomplete information".
+It also criticized a statement released by the Wisconsin Department of Justice's Division of Criminal Investigation, which led the investigation into the police shooting, as "riddled with incomplete information".

 On September 4, 2020, Blake pleaded not guilty to the July sexual assault charge, appearing via Zoom from his hospital bed.
-In November 2020, Blake reached a deal with the prosecution where the charges of sexual assault were dropped in return for his pleading guilty to misdemeanor disorderly conduct.
-He was sentenced to two years of probation.
+In November 2020, Blake reached a deal with the prosecution where the charges of sexual assault were dropped in return for his pleading guilty to two charges of misdemeanor disorderly conduct and domestic abuse, for which he was sentenced to two years probation.
+According to the Walworth County district attorney, Zeke Wiedenfeld, the fact that Blake's accuser had ignored a subpoena and was refusing to cooperate contributed to the decision to allow him to plead out to lesser charges.

 On September 21, Wisconsin Attorney General Josh Kaul appointed a former sheriff of Madison, Wisconsin, to review the work of Wisconsin Department of Justice investigators and provide a written report to the Kenosha County District Attorney.

-On January 5, 2021, Kenosha County District Attorney Michael Graveley, the top prosecutor in the county, declined to bring charges against Police Officer Rusten Sheskey.
+On January 5, 2021, Kenosha County District Attorney Michael Graveley, the top prosecutor in the county, declined to bring charges against police officer Rusten Sheskey.
 He said that investigators had reviewed 40 hours of video and hundreds of pages of police reports before making the decision.

 In April 2021, it was reported that Sheskey has returned to regular duty and will not face any administrative discipline.

 In October 2021, the US Department of Justice announced it would not be bringing civil rights charges against Sheskey.

 In May 2022, Jacob Blake withdrew his civil lawsuit against the officer who shot him.
+He refiled his civil suit on August 23, 2023, but again voluntarily dismissed it on September 8, 2023.